sebastianlarisch/spryker-docs/docs/scos/dev/data-import/202009.0/data-importers-overview-and-implementation.md

 All those plugins should implement `Spryker\Zed\DataImport\Dependency\Plugin\DataImportPluginInterface`.

-By default, .csv files with data are stored under the module directory in a data folder.
+By default, CSV files with data are stored under the module directory in a data folder.
 It's possible to place them on the project level by extending the `config.yml` file with the required source for the data importer.
 See the example below:

 ```
 action: